nihlaeth/nihpkg/README.md

 * use the simplest tools available, so it remains possible to do things manually where desired
 * package specification in yaml format

+### Dependency resolution
+I don't plan on doing any.
+It would however be convenient to list dependencies, so search would be more useful (e.g. I upgraded a package and need to know what to recompile), but it is unlikely that I would be able to invest enough time to list all dependencies for every package, and half a feature may be more harmful than no feature at all.
+Although this is information we might be able to copy from other package managers.
+I am undecided about this.

 ## Inspiration (in order of importance)
 * [user-based package management from Linux from scratch](http://www.linuxfromscratch.org/hints/downloads/files/more_control_and_pkg_man.txt)
 * Slackware package management (slackbuilds, slackpkg{,+}, sbopkg)